'Like Some Sea Creature From The Deep': Vampire Fish Making Comeback To American River

 “They would be high up there as a rare fish,” he said.

-Despite the mystery, the vampire fish calls California waterways home.READ MORE: Yuba City Officer Shoots Suspect During Domestic Violence Call, Hostage Incident
+Despite the mystery, the vampire fish calls California waterways home.READ MORE: Man Found Dead Inside Tracy Fast Food Restaurant While Officers Investigate Break-In

 “It is native to California and to the American River,” said Peter Tira, with the California Department of Fish and Wildlife.